 These reasons allow us to take a step back from the stereotypical identity of a typical cannabis user – on the contrary, fewer people than ever are using cannabis “just for fun,” and the classic stoners that just like to sit around and get high are becoming a thing of the past.

 Short-Term Effects of Cannabis Use

 Thanks to medical marijuana being legalized across more of the country, we have findings for therapeutic effects and loads of potential benefits when it comes to conservative, safe cannabis use.
-Depending on how the plant is consumed, one important short-term effect is that it can relax muscles, helpful for those with multiple sclerosis that experience muscle spasms.
+Depending on how the plant is consumed, one important short-term effect is that it can

 It can reduce nausea and stimulate appetite, effective for those undergoing chemotherapy.
 For patients that experience chronic pain, cannabis use has been shown to provide a significant reduction in pain symptoms.

 Other, more well-known short-term effects include uncontrollable laughter, loss of inhibition, affected perception of color, sound, and other sensations, a relaxed and reflective mood, and classic cravings for delicious food.
 Relaxation, a flood of sleepiness, altered vision, and bloodshot or red eyes are also common symptoms, especially after consuming cannabis through smoking.